harrekki/bootstrap-app/README.md

 6. Search in the documentation for the sections on text and margins, and adjust the position of the `<h1>` element using Bootstrap classes
 7. Create a `<section>` element under the `<h1>`
 8. Inside the new section, copy/paste 3 card components from the documentation that include all the same elements in the wireframe
-9. Add a url to an image for each card (You can use https://placehold.co/)
+9. Add a url to an image for each card (You can use https://placehold.co/ or images of your choice)
 10. Review the section on flexbox styles in the docs, and apply flex to your section element to position the cards like the wireframe (you can use classes for flex, margin, gap, and padding to accomplish this)
 11. Create a new `<section>` element below our card section for our hero
-12. Go to https://getbootstrap.com/docs/5.3/examples/heroes/ and use the browser's dev tools to inspect the last hero to see what elements and classes were used
+12. Go to https://getbootstrap.com/docs/5.3/examples/heroes/ and use the browser's dev tools to inspect the last hero and see what elements and classes were used
 13. Create an `<h2>`, `<p>`, and a `<div>` to hold the two buttons (Use VS Code or a [lorem ipsum generator](https://loremipsum.io/) to create filler text for the `<p>`)
 14. Go back to the documentation on button components, and copy/paste 2 outline buttons in different colors within the `<div>`
 15. Use the classes from the example in step 12 to style the elements in the hero